ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 }
 ```

-Let's also change the resulting output dir to be able to compare it with the previous version:
+Let's also change the resulting output filename to be able to compare it with the previous versions:

 ```js
 output: {